anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 4 - Directory Services/README.md

 **Conguration management**: The creation of rules about how things should work in your organization, such as printers, congure soware, or mounting network le systems

-Default domain control policy: One of the two GPOs that are created when a new Active Directory domain has been made
+**Default domain control policy**: One of the two GPOs that are created when a new Active Directory domain has been made

-Delegation: The administrative tasks that you need to perform a lot as a part of your day to day job but you don't need to have broad access to make changes in AD
+**Delegation**: The administrative tasks that you need to perform a lot as a part of your day to day job but you don't need to have broad access to make changes in AD

 Directory Access Protocol (DAP): A protocol that is included in the X.500 directory standard from